-Why privacy risk assessment is vital to ensuring regulatory compliance – and will extend to your website security
+Why a privacy risk assessment is vital to ensuring regulatory compliance – and must extend to client-side website security.

-Data privacy is one of the most fiercely debated topics today between business leaders, technology companies, governments and individuals.
-Fuelled by the introduction of strict data protection regulations across the world, such as the California Consumer Privacy Act (CCPA) and the GDPR (General Data Protection Regulation), it is incumbent on organizations to ensure the privacy of the data they process – or face weighty consequences.
+Data privacy is one of the most fiercely debated topics today among business leaders, technology companies, governments and individuals.
+Fueled by the introduction of strict data protection regulations across the world, such as the California Consumer Privacy Act (CCPA) and the GDPR (General Data Protection Regulation), it is incumbent on organizations to ensure the privacy of the data they process – or face costly consequences.
+Argentina, Brazil, Egypt, India, Indonesia, Japan, Kenya, Mexico, Nigeria, Panama, Singapore, Thailand and the United States (and numerous states within it) have all enacted or proposed postmodern privacy and data protection laws following the introduction of the GDPR.

 A 2019 survey by Gartner noted that 64 percent of senior executives said “accelerating privacy regulation” was the top emerging risk their organizations face, with privacy regulation concerns most prevalent among professionals in banking, financial services, and technology and telecommunications industries.

-Despite this, there are daily reports of data leaks or exposure from within organizations that thought they had the right data protection measures in place.
-Indeed, 2019 was labelled the “worst year on record” for data breach activity.
+Despite this, there are daily reports of data leaks or exposure from within organizations that thought they had the proper data protection measures in place.
+In the first three quarters of 2020, there were 2935 publicly reported breaches – including a few high-profile ones such as Twitter, Microsoft, Wattpad, Broadvoice, Estee Lauder and Whisper.

-Here we examine the importance of privacy risk assessments, which are also known as data protection impact assessments (DPIA) or privacy impact assessments (PIA), to ensure you accurately measure and manage the risk to your customers and keep your organization compliant with global data protection regulations.
+Privacy risk assessments — also known as data protection impact assessments (DPIA) or privacy impact assessments (PIA), exist to ensure you accurately measure and manage the risk to your customers and keep your organization compliant with global data protection regulations.

-Why do I need to undertake a privacy risk assessment?
+Why do I need to conduct a privacy risk assessment?

 Personal data always needs to be kept secure as vulnerabilities in the flow of data lead to the risk of breaching customers’ personally identifiable information (PII).
 The data in question could be usernames, location data, online identifiers like IP address or cookies, or passwords.